GermscheidSimon/RP_PICO_GPS-Tracker/README.md

 ﻿# piGPS - Microcontroller Application

-This app is the microcontroller portion of a RP based GPS tracking system.
+This app is the embedded portion of a RP based GPS tracking system.
 The system will use the power efficient Pico rp2040 to detect movement using a GPS breakout board from U-blox.
-If movement is detected it will power on it's bigger sibling the RPZero, relay the coordinates, and await further instruction from that device.
+If movement is detected it will power on it's bigger sibling the RPZero and relay the coordinates.

 ## Architecture
 This app is a [Finite State Machine (FSM)](https://en.wikipedia.org/wiki/Finite-state_machine).
 There are 3 primary states that the controller will attempt to move between continuously while looking for geographical movement.